Means, 72, died at his ranch in Porcupine, S.D., on the Pine Ridge Indian Reservation.

-Memorialized for the bloody battle between Lakota tribe members and American troops in 1890, Wounded Knee again went down in history when Means and more than 300 members of the Lakota tribe, and a dozen AIM veterans, spent 71 days occupying the historical
+Memorialized for the bloody battle between Lakota tribe members and American troops in 1890, Wounded Knee again went down in history when Means and more than 300 members of the Lakota tribe, and a dozen AIM veterans, spent 71 days occupying the historical site.

 "Through three blizzards and more than five million rounds of ammunition expended by the Feds, we experienced a freedom we had not known for a century," Means wrote on his web site.
 Two American Indians died and one federal agent was paralyzed during the shootout.

 Means enjoyed starring roles as much as he did those in leadership, taking American Indian stereotype roles throughout his life.
-His most notable roles in Hollywood included his 1992 role in "The Last of the Mohicans," as

 "Russell portrayed a Navajo medicine man without regard for Navajo tradition," said Brenner, who recalls many Navajo being upset by Means' use of snakes in the "Natural Born Killers" scene.